 With fewer decisions to be made, it becomes all about making the correct pre-flop call and getting chips into the pot.
-But these situations are much more testing and they’re not for everyone.
-Here are some of the main differences with deepstack games, which could mean they’re not right for you.
+But deep stack situations are much more testing, and they’re not for everyone.
+Here are some of the main differences with deep stack games, which could mean they’re not right for you.

-- Time consuming.
-Deep stacked games last much longer, which not only potentially impacts ROI but also just tires you out mentally.
+Time-consuming.
+Deep-stacked games last much longer, which not only potentially impacts ROI but also tires you out mentally.
 Patience is important, but so is stamina.

-So what strategy adjustments need to be made in order to effectively play with deep stacks?
+So what adjustments do you need to make when you play with deep stacks?
 Let’s take a look.

 When it comes to bet sizes, your approach should remain largely the same.
-However, when getting aggressive out of position, you ought to be using a smaller size of bet.
+However, if you want to be aggressive when out of position, you ought to be using a smaller bet size.
 The trouble with playing a deep stack is this: having more chips means more chips to lose!
 So pot control is crucial.

-You don’t need to change the size of your pre-flop raises when moving between deeper and shorter stacked games.
+You don’t need to change the size of your pre-flop raises when moving between deeper- and shorter-stack games.
 Nor must you alter the size of any bets in position, as you’ll have such a big advantage when acting last anyway.
 But if an opponent makes it 2.5x BB to play and you’ll be out of position, consider raising 7x or 8x.
 You must keep the pot under control.

 3-Betting When Deep Stacked